 “Just because you think something does not make it true.”
 Marlena Tillhon

-Rescuing is based on the belief that my version of reality is reality.
+Rescuing is based on the belief that my version of reality is a reality.
 I do not take anyone else’s perspective into account.
 I do not make space for any information other than the one I created in my mind.
 I then call it truth or reality.
 Nothing can change my mind – unless I allow it.
 And for the sake of rescuing, I don’t.

 ?
 How do others perceive this person?